1990 Chicago Bears season: Divisional

-In the second quarter, Hosteler lost a fumble while being sacked by Steve McMichael, and Bears lineman Dan Hampton recovered the ball.
+In the second quarter, Hostetler lost a fumble while being sacked by Steve McMichael, and Bears lineman Dan Hampton recovered the ball.
 Chicago then drove to the Giants 1-yard line.
 But on a 4th down conversion attempt, Giants defensive end John Washington plowed through Jim Covert's block attempt and tackled fullback Brad Muster for a loss.
 Still, the Bears managed to force a three-and-out, and convert good starting field position into a 33-yard field goal by Kevin Butler.
 But before the end of the half, the Giants went up 17–3 with an 80-yard, 11-play scoring drive.
 On the first play, Hostetler scrambled away from a Bears blitz and rushed for 11 yards.
 Later on, he converted a 4th and 1 at the Bears 32 with a 10-yard burst, and eventually he finished the drive with a 5-yard touchdown pass to tight end Howard Cross.

 In the third quarter, Hostelter converted his third 4th down of the day with 9-yard scramble on 4th and 6, and finished the drive with a 3-yard touchdown run, putting his team up 24–3.
 Chicago responded with a drive to the Giants 5-yard line.
 On 4th and goal, Muster caught a pass at the 1, but was dropped by linebackers Pepper Johnson and Gary Reasons before he could get across the goal line.
 In the fourth quarter, Giants defensive back Everson Walls returned an interception 37 yards to the Giants 49.
 The Giants then went on a 51-yard drive consisting of 16 running plays, the last a 1-yard touchdown plunge by fullback Maurice Carthon, that ate up 10:30 of play time.

 This game offered a preview of what lay in store for Super Bowl XXV, as the Giants scored on drives of 75, 80, 49 and 51 yards, which lasted nine, 11, 11 and 16 plays.
 Overall, the Giants held the ball for 38:22, compared to Chicago's 21:38.
 The only negative thing for New York was the loss of running back Rodney Hampton, who suffered a broken leg in the first half.